 There are plenty of ways to paddle around Big Bear Lake.
 Rent a one- or two-person kayak and glide over calm water.
 Bring your fishing gear to cast a line and see what’s biting.
 Grab a single-bladed paddle for a stand-up paddleboard or canoe adventure.
 Charter a fishing tour of the lake with Big Bear Charter Fishing or Lucky Bear Fishing Charters and grill up your catch of the day when you return to your vacation rental.
 If you’re vacationing with your own vessel, launch it at one of the two public boat launches.
 A single-day fishing permit is $20 and available near the launches.

-You can to Big Bear for fun-filled start to your summer and release all your stress and worries with a break from everyday life.
+You can to Big Bear for a fun-filled start to your summer and release all your stress and worries with a break from everyday life.
 Extend the rest, relaxation, and fun to your accommodations when you book a vacation rental with Big Bear Vacations.
-The fully equipped kitchen in every rental provides you everything you need for a delicious home-cooked meal.
+The fully equipped kitchen in every rental provides you with everything you need for a delicious home-cooked meal.
 Gather the group together in the living area for a movie or game or spend even more time outdoors in private outdoor spaces.
 Small families or lovers looking for an escape can cozy up in a one-bedroom, while large groups will love the space of available five-bedroom units.
 No matter what your vacation style or needs, Big Bear Vacations has a vacation rental just right for you.
-Splurge on a premium unit for upgrades that may include stainless steel appliances, granite counters, flat screen TVs, hardwood floors, and more!
+Splurge on a premium unit for upgrades that may include stainless steel appliances, granite counters, flat-screen TVs, hardwood floors, and more!

 Contact us today to book your early summer getaway to Big Bear!
 Be sure to browse through our vacation rentals in Big Bear.